LewisOs/General_Assembly_capstone/README.md

 Based on the above boxplot, I removed any values which were more than 20 stds from the mean of each variable.
 I then removed some more values based on background knowledge.
 For instance, according to Pets4Homes, dog "[litters of over eight pups are considered to be large, and over ten is rare, although up to seventeen live births have been recorded in some cases!](https://www.pets4homes.co.uk/pet-advice/factors-that-determine-the-size-of-a-litter.html)".
 As such, I decided to drop any rows where the sum of males_in_litter and females_in_litter was greater than 12.
 I also removed any rows where the animal’s pets_age_in_days value was suspiciously large for its category (e.g. a row with a dog with a pets_age_in_days equivalent to more than 18 years).
 I also discovered that there were several adverts with prices like £12,345 or £1,234 with unverified sellers, few photos, generic titles or extremely brief descriptions.
 As these adverts seemed to be fake, I removed any listings with prices matching these values.

 After removing these outliers, I recreated the z-scaled boxplot (see below).
 All the continuous variables still had values beyond the IQR * 1.5 range (a common threshold for outliers).
 However, since they also all had a strong right skew, the values were fairly continually distributed through their upper ranges and I had already performed domain-knowledge informed outlier removal, I decided to leave these values unchanged.
 With that handled, I was able to make the following observations about the continuous variables:

-Price - This was the target variable.
+* *Price* - This was the target variable.
 There was a very large range in price, from 20p up to £11,500.
 This was likely due to the very different animal categories in the dataset.
 As such, I have taken a further look at the distribution of prices amongst the individual animal categories below.
-As both the box plot and mean (£710.45) and mode (£550) show, price has a strong right skew. n_images - All listings had at least 1 image.
+As both the box plot and mean (£710.45) and mode (£550) show, price has a strong right skew.
+* *n_images* - All listings had at least 1 image.
 The listing with the most had 41. n_images has a slight right skew (mean 8.76, mode 6). seller_n_adverts - A significant proportion of the adverts were listed by a seller with only one advert, although the majority are listed by sellers with two or more (mode 2).
-Although the max value is orders of magnitude larger than even the 75th percentile, I have decided to keep this range for the reasons discussed above. pet_age_in_days - Similarly to price, this variable has a very strong right skew.
+Although the max value is orders of magnitude larger than even the 75th percentile, I have decided to keep this range for the reasons discussed above.
+* *pet_age_in_days* - Similarly to price, this variable has a very strong right skew.
 Values range from newborn (i.e. 0 days) to 25 years (9125 days).
-I have included an individual breakdown by animal category below. fe/males_in__litter - These columns showed a strong right skew, but this is due to the large number of 0s for animals where this value is either not applicable or unlisted.
+I have included an individual breakdown by animal category below.
+* *fe/males_in__litter* - These columns showed a strong right skew, but this is due to the large number of 0s for animals where this value is either not applicable or unlisted.
 It may also be worth creating polynomial features for these as, according to Pets4Homes: "Overly large litters may lead to problems with delivery due to exhaustion, and the possibility of stillborn pups.
 Having a significant amount of puppies for the dam to feed after the birth can also pose problems, in terms of presenting difficulties with nursing all of the puppies, and ensuring that the dam stays hydrated and eats enough to support all of the puppies."

 ![boxplots continuous cleaned](/project-capstone/capstone_images/boxplots-continuous-cleaned.png)

-Histograms showing the distribution of price by animal category All of the histograms for pet prices subsetted by pet category still showed a strong right skew.
+*Histograms showing the distribution of price by animal category.* All of the histograms for pet prices subsetted by pet category still showed a strong right skew.
 However, the ranges between animal types varied greatly.
 For instance, the price range for invertebrates maxes out at around £250, whereas the price range for horses maxes out at around £7000.
 Clearly, category should be an important predictor for price.

 The categories with the least extreme right skew were dogs, cats and horses.
 These were also the categories with the largest maximum prices.
 This indicated that the outlier removal I had already done had had little impact on the animal types with narrower price ranges.
 Given the extent of the skew for these categories, I decided to perform further outlier removal on them.
 Specifically, based on the z-scaled box plots below the histograms, I removed values more than 8 standard deviations from the mean of each category.
 This will remove some of the most extreme and suspicious outliers whilst keeping the main distributions intact.

 ![histograms showing the distribution of price by animal category](/project-capstone/capstone_images/Histograms-price-category.png)

-Histograms showing the distribution of pet age by animal category.
-As with the previous set of histograms, the histograms showing pet age by animal category all exhibited considerable right skew over ranges that were particular to each category.
+*Histograms showing the distribution of pet age by animal category.* As with the previous set of histograms, the histograms showing pet age by animal category all exhibited considerable right skew over ranges that were particular to each category.
 This was unsurprising as pets are most commonly sold as infants.
 This skew was least pronounced for horses.
 However, the zscaled box plots below indicated that this skew is less extreme than for price and most categories had a more regularly/densely populated tail, rather than a few extreme outliers.
 The exceptions to this were invertebrates, rodents and possibly fish.
 Both invertebrates and rodents had a single value which was extremely far from the main distribution.
 I removed these two outliers but otherwise leave pet age as is.

 ![histograms showing the distribution of pet age by animal category](/project-capstone/capstone_images/Histograms-age-category.png)